ezicheq/ckeditor5/packages/ckeditor5-build-ezicheq/tests/manual/ckeditor.md

-# CKEditor 5 classic build – standard version
+# CKEditor 5 ezicheq build – standard version

 Just play with it.